-Hypothyroidism is usually caused by Hashimoto's disease during pregnancy, affecting 3-5 out of every 1,000 pregnancies.1
+Hypothyroidism is usually caused by Hashimoto's disease during pregnancy, affecting 3-5 out of every 1,000 pregnancies.

-If uncontrolled, hypothyroidism increases the risk of miscarriage, preterm delivery and a rise in blood pressure during late pregnancy (preeclampsia).
-It can also affect the brain development and growth of the baby.
+If uncontrolled, hypothyroidism increases the risk of miscarriage, preterm delivery, and a rise in blood pressure during late pregnancy (preeclampsia).
+It can also affect brain development and growth of the baby.

-A form of thyroiditis called postpartum thyroiditis affects 4-9% of women in the first year after they have given birth, this causes hyperthyroidism that commonly lasts for 1-2 months.
+A form of thyroiditis called postpartum thyroiditis affects 4-9 percent of women in the first year after they have given birth, causing hyperthyroidism that commonly lasts for 1-2 months.

+Doctors usually diagnose hypothyroidism by a thorough physical examination, medical history, and blood tests.
 The most common blood test used is the TSH test.
 It detects the amounts of thyroid stimulating hormone (TSH) in the blood.
-If the TSH reading is above normal then the patient is usually considered to have hypothyroidism; if TSH levels are below normal then the patient is considered to have hyperthyroidism.
+If the TSH reading is above normal, the patient may have hypothyroidism; if TSH levels are below normal, the patient may have hyperthyroidism.

-For all of the aforementioned tests a blood sample is taken and sent to a laboratory for analysis.9
+For all of the tests above, a blood sample is taken and sent to a laboratory for analysis.

 As many of the symptoms of hypothyroidism are the same as other conditions, the doctor will not be able to make a diagnosis based solely on symptoms.

-The health care provider may also perform tests to check cholesterol levels, liver enzymes, prolactin, sodium or perform a full blood count.
+The doctor may also perform tests to check cholesterol levels, liver enzymes, prolactin, sodium, or perform a full blood count.

 Treatment and prevention

-Courses of treatment for hypothyroidism aim to give the body the amount of thyroid hormone that it is lacking.
-This is achieved through synthetic thyroxine, a medication that is identical to the T4 hormone.
+Treatment for hypothyroidism focuses on replenishing the amount of thyroid hormone the body is lacking; this is achieved through synthetic thyroxine, a medication that is identical to the T4 hormone.

-Dosage is determined by the patient's history, symptoms and current TSH level.
-Health care providers will regularly monitor the patient's blood to ensure that their dosage does not need to be adjusted.
-Monitoring will remain regular but gradually become less frequent over time.
+Dosage is determined by the patient's history, symptoms, and current TSH level.
+Doctors will regularly monitor the patient's blood to determine if the dosage of synthetic thyroxine needs to be adjusted.
+Regular monitoring will be required, but the frequency of blood tests will likely decrease over time.